TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 The second phase is "bubbling".
 The DOM starts at the target element and goes up the chain of ancestors checking to see if any element is listening for the event in bubbling mode.
 This is the default behavior and is how my `OnScroll` handler is configured.

-Event handlers can optionally prevent any further propagation which is what you'd normally do on the rare occasions you use capture mode.
+Event handlers can optionally prevent any further propagation, which is what you'd normally do on the rare occasions you use capture mode.
 It's there so you can "capture" the event and prevent it being delivered to a child.

 The jsdom implementation makes more sense now.
 React gets invoked twice.
 Once in capture mode and once in bubbling mode.